lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_2.md

 `@script`
-We can tidy up and reduce a variables levels by using the case-underscore-when function from dplyr.
+We can tidy up and reduce a variable's levels by using the case-underscore-when function from dplyr.
 Since packs of cigarettes usually come with 20 cigarettes, let's create another variable for number of packs smoked.
 Case-underscore-when takes multiple arguments, each is in the form of a condition on the left of the tilde and the output value on the right.
 So we set the first condition as when cigarettes is zero and assign the value none.
 The next is when cigarettes is from one to twenty, assigning the value up to one, and so on.
 The final condition should be formatted as shown when outputting characters.
 When counting the new variable, it now has less levels.

 ---